 All of this cost pressure is further exacerbated by the post covid fleet situation.
 It’s difficult to get definitive data on the number of contract extensions created by the restricted new vehicle supply but according to the BVRLA( Leasing Outlook Report Apr 22) leasing organisations have seen business mileage increase by around 12% and Personal Mileage by 15%, given lead times have not yet begun to contract and data on increasing office occupancy (which can be used as a proxy for more journeys) shows we can expect that to rise further.
+Some estimates suggest that 50% of lease contracts are returning after the scheduled end date.
 So we have a situation where older, higher mileage vehicles will begin to de-fleet into fleet companies with damage price cards which may not cover the impact of the damage on the vehicle.

 Complaints about damage charges on lease cars